 Tutor: Isabel Raphael

 There is no ‘level’ to be attained.
-Students go at their own pace, and there is always time for questions, for background and grammatical explanation from me, and for contributions from everybody.
-We have a really good time!
+Students go at their own pace, and there is always time for questions, for background and grammatical explanation from the tutor, and for contributions from everybody.